microsoft/fluentui/docs/react-v9/contributing/common-dev-snags.md

 ### Cleaning your repo

 Every once in a while you'll get build errors in node modules unrelated to your work.
-This usually happens when changes get checked into packages not related to your repo.
+This usually happens when changes get checked into packages not related to the package you're working on.

 First, file an issue [here](https://github.com/microsoft/fluentui/issues/new/choose) to ensure the team can track this issue.